-The secret of a great holiday to Australia is good planning, such as flying into one city and out of another, travelling by motorhome or escorted tour to enjoy the journey as much as the destination, or adding a stopover in Dubai or South East Asia to make the most of your flight to the other side of the world.
+The secret of a great holiday to Australia is good planning, such as flying into one city and out of another, travelling by motorhome or escorted tour to enjoy the journey as much as the destination, or adding a stopover to Australia in Dubai or South East Asia to make the most of your flight to the other side of the world.

 At FREEDOM, we can help you do all of this and more.

 Whether it’s your first visit or you’re returning to continue your adventure, Australia’s iconic natural wonders and world famous icons never lose their allure.
 Sydney truly is a beautiful city, with a different stunning view of the harbour, opera house and bridge around almost every corner.

 Covering an area larger than the United Kingdom, the Great Barrier Reef extends 2,300 kilometres along Australia’s north east coast.
 Most people visit the reef from Cairns, on a Great Barrier Reef Cruise.
 If you would like to wake up to tropical waters gently lapping outside your window however, you can stay on the Whitsunday Islands, Hamilton Island or Green Island, amongst others.

 Uluru, or Ayers Rock, sits in the heart of the Australian Outback.
 For the energetic, it’s a 10.6 km, flat walk around the base of the 600 million year old monolith.
 For those just happy with an unforgettable view, visiting at Ayers Rock at sunrise or sunset is particularly recommended.
 A 45 minute drive from Uluru you’ll reach Kata Tjuṯa, or the Olgas, another out of this world giant rock formation.

 Towns & Cities